Bran Castle: The Real Story of a World Famous Attraction

 While the village itself is too chaotically developed, just a few kilometers away you’ll find breathtaking traditional villages with wooden cottages and goats, sheep and cows grazing peacefully on the rolling hills.

-Brasov is the closest city.
-Don’t miss spending one day or more in this beautiful city.
+Brasov is half an hour away.
+Spend one day or more in this beautiful city.

 From Bran, you can also start a few hiking trails to Piatra Craiului National Park and Bucegi Mountains.